This is a “public domain” document.

 20. As a particular example of a somewhat generic situation, consider a pharmacist and the drug “RU-486”, which can cause an early-stage pregnancy to terminate (be aborted).
 This drug is legal in only some countries, but abortion opponents appear to exist in all countries.
 So, a pharmacist who is an abortion opponent might attempt to refuse to sell that drug, even where it is legal.
 The Hypocrisy here is, abortion opponents think they have some kind of right to force women to carry unwanted pregnancies to term, but nobody should have any right to force them to sell things like RU-486.

 21. A study of hypothetical cases is a way to follow the Boy Scout motto: “Be prepared!” –in this case, to become mentally prepared.
-So, most folks agree it is OK for the military to think about hypothetical cases –sometimes including “wild” ones, like “an extraterrestrial alien invasion”.
+So, most folks agree it is OK for the military to think about hypothetical cases –sometimes including “wild” cases, like “an extraterrestrial alien invasion”.
 It is also OK for business to think about hypothetical cases –sometimes including “wild” ones, like “meteor destroys business headquarters; can we stay in business after that?”.
 And it is OK for governments to think about hypothetical cases –sometimes including “wild” ones, like “should True Artificial Intelligences have the right to not be arbitrarily turned off?”
 Even firefighters sometimes think about “wild” hypothetical cases –like “a terrorist nuclear explosion has started a firestorm”.
-Well, abortion opponents exhibit Hypocrisy when they oppose introducing “wild” hypothetical cases into the Overall Abortion Debate –like “if an intelligent species exists somewhere in the Universe that uses the ‘R-strategy’ of reproduction, what are the consequences for an Objective Generic Universally Applicable definition of ‘person’?”
+Well, abortion opponents exhibit Hypocrisy when they oppose introducing “wild” hypothetical cases into the Overall Abortion Debate –like “if an intelligent species exists somewhere in the Universe that uses the ‘R-strategy’ of reproduction, every sexually active adult having 10,000 offspring at a time, what are the consequences for an Objective Generic Universally Applicable definition of ‘person’?”